Dallas Keuchel: 2015: Cy Young Award

 In April 2015, Keuchel pitched to a 3–0 record and a 0.73 ERA in five games started.
 He was named the AL's Pitcher of the Month for April 2015.
 He was honored as the AL Pitcher of the Month for May 2015, in which he pitched to a 4–1 record and a 2.62 ERA in six starts.
 Keuchel was selected for the AL roster in the 2015 MLB All-Star Game, and was chosen as the AL's starting pitcher.

+On August 1, Keuchel yielded two runs on two hits over six innings and struck out 8 to move to 13–5.
+It was Keuchel's 33rd consecutive games going at least 6 innings, which set a franchise record.
 He won his third AL Pitcher of the Month Award for August, after pitching to a 4–1 record and a 1.94 ERA in six starts.

-Keuchel finished the 2015 season with a 15–0 record at Minute Maid Park, becoming the first pitcher in MLB history to finish with an undefeated record at home with at least 14 wins.
+On September 27, Keuchel established the club record for strikeouts for a left-hander when he fanned Mike Napoli in the first inning, one of 10 strikeouts versus Texas to pass Mike Cuellar, who had 203 for Houston in 1967.

+With a 15–0 record and 1.46 ERA at Minute Maid Park, Keuchel established the major league record for most victories at home while remaining undefeated there in one season.
+Prior to Keuchel, rotations mates Dave Ferriss and Tex Hughson shared the record while with the 1946 Boston Red Sox, each going 13–0 at Fenway Park.
+Keuchel's ERA was also the lowest home ERA by an AL pitcher since Nolan Ryan surrendered just a 1.07 figure for the 1972 California Angels.

-His overall record for the year was 20–8, and he had a 2.48 ERA and 216 strikeouts.
+Keuchel's overall record for the year was 20–8, and he had a 2.48 ERA and 216 strikeouts.
 Among major league pitchers, he gave up the lowest percentage of hard-hit balls (21.3%).
 He threw 3,492 pitches, more than any other major league pitcher.

-Keuchel started and won the 2015 American League Wild Card Game on three days' rest.
-On October 11, he followed up by beating the Kansas City Royals, 4–2, in Game 3 of the AL Divisional Series, to move the Astros within one game of advancing.
-In Game 5, Keuchel was brought in for a relief appearance on just two days of rest in the 8th inning, but he surrendered a three-run home run as the Royals extended their lead to 7–2, which they held on to win the game and the series.
+Keuchel started and won the AL Wild Card Game versus the New York Yankees on three days' rest.
+On October 11, he followed up by beating the Kansas City Royals, 4–2, in Game 3 of the AL Divisional Series (ALDS) while remaining undefeated at home in 2015 and move the Astros within one game of advancing.
+In Game 5, Keuchel was brought in for a relief appearance on just two days of rest in the 8th inning; however, he surrendered a three-run home run as the Royals extended their lead to 7–2, which they held on to win the game and the series.
 Following the season, Keuchel won the Cy Young Award, the Gold Glove Award, the Fielding Bible Award, and the Warren Spahn Award, given to the best left-handed pitcher in MLB.
 Keuchel became the third Astro to win a Cy Young Award.